-To secure your car loan, it's necessary to have your vehicle finance application ready and pre-approved at the time of purchase of the vehicle.
+To secure your car loan, it's necessary to have your car finance application ready and pre-approved at the time of purchase of the vehicle.

 The main question is how to secure the perfect car deal in Australia.
 You need to select a car which meets your individual requirements perfectly, to get a price which fits your budget and to finance the purchase affordably.

 If you intend to use an auto loan for financing the car purchase, you need to know how to get the best possible one.

 Advance planning is the most effective method for securing the best car loan.
 You need to be prepared to get finance at the time of purchase of the vehicle.
 You may want to consider pre-approval as well since it will give you more bargaining power when you work with a car dealer or an individual seller.
 With proper preparation, you will have the highest chances of approval and of securing a favourable interest rate.